micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 # The Problem:
 ## We got one of the dreaded questions

+We got a question.

+One of the questions you dread when operating a system
 ---

 	> "Why is my compute job so slow?"

 During very large job runs we would occasionally see inexplicable slow downs and sometimes outright failures